Elephant (Tame Impala song): Background

-"Elephant" features a bluesier side of Tame Impala, heard more frequently on their self-titled extended play, as the song was written around that stage.
-Because it was written around that time, "Elephant" is "an anomaly on Lonerism.
+"Elephant" features a bluesier side of Tame Impala, heard more frequently on their self-titled extended play, as the song was written around that time.
+Thus "Elephant" is "an anomaly on Lonerism.
 There are no other songs that have that bluesy riffing".

-Speaking about the track in a retrospective interview with Beats 1 in 2019, Parker spoke of his surprise at how successful the track became.
+In a retrospective interview with Beats 1 in 2019, Parker spoke of his surprise at how successful the track became.
 "I always thought it was a bit shallow, a bit cringe.
-But now I appreciate Elephant, because the character I'm singing about, from the loner's perspective... it's how I always envisioned big, egotistical people who would march around.
-It's kind of how a loner might see a jock - like an elephant."
-In this same interview, Parker added that his favourite Lonerism lyric is from Elephant: "He pulled the mirrors off his Cadillac / 'Cause he doesn't like it looking like he looks back".
+But now I appreciate 'Elephant', because the character I'm singing about, from the loner's perspective... it's how I always envisioned big, egotistical people who would march around.
+It's kind of how a loner might see a jock—like an elephant."
+In the same interview, Parker added that his favourite Lonerism lyric is from "Elephant": "He pulled the mirrors off his Cadillac / 'Cause he doesn't like it looking like he looks back".